-- 5th Missouri Infantry, CSA Inc. Home Page: Bill founded this unit, and has recently become active again.
-Right now it has little information.
+- 5th Missouri Infantry, CSA Inc. Home Page: Bill founded this unit, and currently commands it.
+Right now the site has little information.

 - MOLLUS Civil War in Missouri Pages is an extremely thorough listing of CW info relating to Missouri.

 - Missouri Civil War Reenactors Association (MCWRA): Major organization involving dozens of units from several states and representing all branches on both sides.
 They sponsor events throughout the upper Trans-Mississippi theater.
 Their website has links to many unit webpages.
 The 2014-15 regional schedule of events is now available.